-The scotch whisky industry has been spiraling out of control in recent years.
-Mediocre bottles sell for silly money on the secondary market and a significant percentage of distillery releases are no age statement spirits of dubious origin, packaged in ornate wooden boxes that sometimes have the word ‘viking’ inexplicably carved into them.
+The Scotch whisky industry has been spiralling out of control in recent years.
+Mediocre bottles sell for crazy money on the secondary market and a significant percentage of distillery releases are no age statement spirits of dubious origin, packaged in ornate wooden boxes that sometimes have the word ‘Viking’ inexplicably splashed across them.

-As it happens, 2019 might just be the year where everything changes…
+As it happens, 2019 might be when the good old days return.

 In February, high-calibre news agencies like The Sun and LADbible broke the news that a new dram was about to take the world by storm.
 On the horizon it seemed, was a whisky so sublime it would send shockwaves throughout the distilling industry… A nip of such exquisite perfection that master blenders everywhere would hang up their noses, safe in the knowledge that they could never achieve such heights in their own, utterly pointless careers.

 Unbelievably, this masterpiece of a spirit had been on the market for some time, completely flying under the radar of ‘so-called’ whisky experts.
 In fact, if it weren’t for the extremely talented panel at the World Whisky Awards who blindly blind tasted thousands of samples blindly, this gem of a whisky may never have received the credit it so deserves.

 Of course such a dram is unmissable, so I quickly made my way to the local Lidl to see what all the fuss was about (naturally, I had to use Google maps – I don’t usually shop in such places).
-As I entered the store however, I was completely horrified by the boiling mass of people punching, kicking and scratching at each other in order to get to the front of the line.
+As I entered the store, however, I was completely horrified by the boiling mass of people punching, kicking and scratching at each other in order to get to the shelves.
 Fearing that I would miss out, I threw myself into the fray with wild abandon, smashing my elbow into the teeth of an old lady to my right, then biting the ear off a pregnant woman to the left.